-Mandatory T-BGU-109950 Homework 'Introduction to Environmental Data Analysis and Statistical Learning' 2 CR Ehret T-BGU-109949 Introduction to Environmental Data Analysis and Statistical Learning 4 CR Ehret
+Mandatory T-BGU-109950 Homework 'Introduction to Environmental Data Analysis and Statistical Learning' 2 CR Ehret T-BGU-109949 Introduction to Environmental Data Analysis and Statistical Learning 4 CR Ehret details about the learning controls see at the respective 'Teilleistung'

 - 'Teilleistung' T-BGU-109950 with not graded accomplishment according to § 4 Par.
-3 as examination prerequisite - 'Teilleistung' T-BGU-109949 with written examination according to § 4 Par.
+3 as examination prerequisite

+- 'Teilleistung' T-BGU-109949 with written examination according to § 4 Par.
 2 No. 1